Table of Contents

 Many ancient cultures that have had their writings deciphered reveal knowledge of a coming end of times or last days.

-Christian Last Day Studies and Viewpoints
+Christian Eschatology and Last Day Studies and Viewpoints

 Our Lord Jesus shared much insight into many of the end time interpretations, and gave quite a few additional details concerning the subject.
 He also have the apostle John the book of Revelation which goes into all the specific details outlining everything that is going to happen in the last days.
 Giving us all the details up until the point of His return and establishing His eternal kingdom.